Essex: Symbols

-Both the Flag of Essex and the county's coat of arms comprise three Saxon seax knives (although they look rather more like scimitars), mainly white and pointing to the right (from the point of view of the observer), arranged vertically one above another on a red background (Gules three Seaxes fesswise in pale Argent pommels and hilts Or, points to the sinister and notches to the base).
+Both the flag of Essex and the county's coat of arms comprise three Saxon seax knives (although they look rather more like scimitars), mainly white and pointing to the right (from the point of view of the observer), arranged vertically one above another on a red background (Gules three Seaxes fesswise in pale Argent pommels and hilts Or, points to the sinister and notches to the base).
 The three-seax device is also used as the official logo of Essex County Council; this was granted in 1932.

-The emblem was attributed to Anglo-Saxon Essex in Early Modern historiography.
+The emblem was attributed to Anglo-Saxon Essex in early modern historiography.
 The earliest reference to the arms of the East Saxon kings was by Richard Verstegan, the author of A Restitution of Decayed Intelligence (Antwerp, 1605), claiming that "Erkenwyne king of the East-Saxons did beare for his armes, three [seaxes] argent, in a field gules".
 There is no earlier evidence substantiating Verstegan's claim, which is an anachronism for the Anglo-Saxon period seeing that heraldry only evolved in the 12th century, well after the Norman Conquest.

 John Speed in his Historie of Great Britaine (1611) follows Verstegan in his descriptions of the arms of Erkenwyne, but he qualifies the statement by adding "as some or our heralds have emblazed".

 The cowslip is the county plant of Essex.

 Patron saint

 The East Saxon royal house had converted the Christianity around 604 AD, but subsequently apostasised.
 In the mid 7th century, a new Christian king, Sigeberht the Good, requested help from the monks of Lindisfarne in promoting Christianity among his people.

 St Cedd, an Irish trained Northumbrian monk, sailed south and established a chapel, dedicated to St Peter, on the site of the old Roman fort of Othona (modern Bradwell-on-Sea), a chapel which still stands.
 Cedd, who was well known for confronting political authority, filled the vacant position of Bishop of London – the Bishop of the East Saxons.
-The feast day of St Cedd, also known as Essex Day, is marked on the 26th October.
+The feast day of St Cedd, also known as Essex Day, is marked on 26 October.